 2. Stripe your pineapple with parallel curved lines.

 3. Draw diagonal, parallel lines crossing your pineapple in the opposite direction.
-This will result in a checkerboard pattern on the fruit.

 4. Draw leaves at the top of the pineapple.
 For each leaf, extend two curved lines from the pineapple, allowing them to meet in a point.